e4lime/ludum-dare-38-hi-pluto/README.md

 ### IMPORTANT Checklist ###

 ### Per User ###
-[ ] (OPTIONAL) Move content in "GameEngine Data" to your Unity installation
+[ ] (OPTIONAL) Move content in "GameEngine Data" to your Unity installation to override default C# script
 #### Beginning ####
 [x] Fork this project
 [ ] Set Company name in "Project Settings > Player Settings" to team name